mozilla/bug-handling/_policies/regressions.md

 Setting the **Regressed By** field will update the **Regresses** field in the other bug.

+Set a needinfo for the author of the regressing patch asking them to fix or revert the regression.

 # Previous Method

 Previously we over-loaded the **Blocks** and **Blocked By** fields to track the regression, setting **Blocks** to the id of the bug associated with the change set causing the regression, and using the `regression`, `regressionwindow-wanted` keywords and the status flags as described above.